Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 robot 57:
 - By electrictaco.
-- Inspired by the character Ghost Rider from Marvel Comics, with the skull being from the geometry dash editor.
+- Inspired by the character Ghost Rider from Marvel Comics, with the skull being from the geometry dash editor [fixme].

 robot 58:
 - By KevgenGD.